telefonicaid/fiware-glancesync/README.rst

 Overall description
 ===================

-Glancesync is a command line tool to solve the problem of the images synchronisation between regions.
+GlanceSync is a command line tool to solve the problem of the images synchronisation between regions.
 It synchronises glance servers in different regions taking the base of a master region.
 It was designed for FIWARE project, but it has been expanded to be useful for other users or projects.